(x-rays, local anesthesia, sedation and more)

 A mother who has wisdom tooth surgery should not need to interrupt breastfeeding at all (except during the surgery, of course).
 To minimize baby’s exposure (and increase mom’s comfort), mom can nurse just before she goes in for the procedure.
 There is no need to wait on breastfeeding afterwards or to pump and dump — mom can nurse as soon as she feels alert enough to hold baby.
 See Breastfeeding when mom has surgery for more information on breastfeeding and general anesthesia.

 There are many pain medications compatible with breastfeeding.
-See Pain medications and breastfeeding for more information.
+See How do I determine if a medication is safe for a breastfeeding mother? for more information.

 - Conscious Sedation and Breastfeeding: Recommendations for Patients by Maurenne Griese, RNC, BSN